krootee/Ghost/README.md

 - [ ] Unable to connect to Bluetooth
 - [ ] Red LED doesn't light up.
 Figure out why.
 - [ ] If Wifi stays, should I connect the Reset pin Teensy so that I can reset via software?
-- [ ] GND pins on Encoder needs to be connected to same GND.
-No internal connection in component.
+- [ ] Change to TCA9548ARGER
+- [ ] Change to 0603 size for capacitors and resistors
+- [ ] Make board smaller.
+Move mounting holes.

 ## Bill of materials / Partlist